Antisemitism in 21st-century France: Background

 British historian Maud S. Mandel bases her inquiry Jews and Muslims in France: A History of a Conflict (2014) on historic relations among the peoples of North Africa.
 She attributes the roots of Muslim antisemitism among second-generation immigrants in France to earlier inter-communal relations among the peoples in Algeria, Tunisia, and Morocco; the course of decolonization in North Africa; and events in the continuing Arab–Israeli conflict.
 Sociologists such as Nonna Mayer, Laurent Mucchielli and others have said that antisemitic opinions have been in decline in France since the end of the Second World War, and that other forms of racism have been more widespread than antisemitism.
 Members of the French Jewish community criticized this conclusion.

 France has struggled to help Arab working-class youth find work, as their unemployment rate is high.
 In their isolated public housing communities outside Paris, antisemitic sentiment is prevalent.
-In 2016 Paris has the largest population of Jews in France, followed by Marseilles, which has 70,000.
+In 2016 Paris has the largest population of Jews in France, followed by Marseille, which has 70,000.

 Many working-class Arabs and Sephardic Jews also settled in cities in southern France, which had long been linked by trade and culture to North Africa.
-In many of these communities, such as Nice and Marseilles, Arab and Jewish immigrants from North African nations have lived in mixed communities as they began to make new lives in France.
+In many of these communities, such as Nice and Marseille, Arab and Jewish immigrants from North African nations have lived in mixed communities as they began to make new lives in France.
 Both Jews and Muslims are minorities in France.
 Many North African Jews worked with Arab immigrants to combat racism in France against the latter group, and support other progressive causes.

 French concerns about antisemitism among second-generation Arab groups is also related to general concerns about Islamic terrorism in the country.
 In 2015 Paris suffered two major Islamic attacks, which were generally targeted at all French people.
-In addition, from the end of 2015 into early 2016, there were independent attacks against individual Jews in several cities, including three in Marseilles from October to January.
+In addition, from the end of 2015 into early 2016, there were independent attacks against individual Jews in several cities, including three in Marseille from October to January.

 In 2017 it was reported that "A former principal at a preparatory school for teenagers...said he regularly advised Jews not to attend his institution for fear of harassment by other students" and that only a third of Jews attend public schools.